grammyjs/website/site/docs/advanced/flood.md

 This means that any API request you perform could error with status code 429 (Too Many Requests) and a `retry_after` header as specified [here](https://core.telegram.org/bots/api#responseparameters).
 This can happen anytime.

-There is only one correct way to handle such errors.
+There is only one correct way to handle these situations:

 1. Wait for the specified number of seconds.
 2. Retry the request.